Recovery Maintenance Workshop

 What can I expect during an EMDR session?

-The beginning of the session will be mostly information gathering to target key events.
+Our trauma therapy sessions in the Financial District and Midtown East, NYC begin by gathering information to target key events.
 As the thoughts and feelings are identified, your therapist will guide you to redirect eye movement with the accompaniment of your shared thoughts and feelings.

 Disorders That Can Be Treated with EMDR: